gmalmquist/drawall/README.md

 ![screenshot of the drawall ui](docs/ui.png)

 This is a hobby project; I make no guarantees of future maintenance, functionality, or quality.
+You can use it [here](https://gwenscode.com/drawall) or run it yourself!

 ## constraints
 To support imprecise and possibly conflicting measurements, constraints are "soft," and are applied with kinematic spring forces.
 Currently supported are constraints on the angle of a corner, the length of a wall or ruler, and alignment to the X/Y axes.
 The strength of constraints can be controlled with tension sliders.